How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 whetstone

-• A sharpening stone (AKA Whetstone)
+• A sharpening stone (also known as Whetstone)

 • A marker.

-When choosing a whetstone, always go with dual-sided stones; a coarse and a fine side.
+When choosing a whetstone, I always go with dual-sided stones; a coarse and a fine side.
 A coarse side (150-220 grit) helps the dull blade take on a good shape, whereas the fine side (600-1000 grits) refines the edge.

-I use the Intelitopia knife sharpening stone, but you can get any other whetstone depending on your budget.
+Right now, I’m using the Intelitopia knife sharpening stone, but you can get any other whetstone depending on your budget.

-Step 1: Immerse the sharpening stone in a small tub for 5-10 minutes.
+Step 1: I Immerse the sharpening stone in a small tub for 5-10 minutes.
 Once the air bubbles stop coming out, it means the stone is ready to use.

 Watch this video if you aren’t sure about this step.